GDQuest/godot-steering-ai-framework/docs/quickstart.md

 You can see the demo in action by opening the `demos/QuickStartDemo.tscn` file in Godot.
 The agent approaches the player and hovers near them until the agent is shot enough times, at which point it will try to flee.

-More details about how the various steering behaviors function can be found in the [Reference](./reference.md) document.
+More details about how the various steering behaviors function can be found in the [Reference](https://github.com/GDQuest/godot-steering-toolkit/wiki/Manual-API-reference-draft) wiki page.

 ```ruby
 extends KinematicBody2D